-Tharros remained inhabited until the 11th century AD, when the local capital was moved to the newly built Oristano, due to coastal attacks by Saracen raiders.
-The city was then used as a quarry for centuries.
+Tharros remained inhabited until the 11th century AD.
+Due to coastal attacks by Saracen raiders, the region’s capital then moved to the newly built Oristano.
+Locals then used Tharros as a stone quarry for centuries.

 Today, you can take a guided tour of the ruins, clearly showing the influences of the different civilisations on the city over the centuries.

-Nearby, in the village of San Giovanni di Sinis, you’ll find the small early Christian Church of San Giovanni, first built in the Byzantine period, in the middle of the 6th century.
+Nearby, in the village of San Giovanni di Sinis, you’ll find the small early Christian Church of San Giovanni.
+This church was first built in the Byzantine period, in the middle of the 6th century.

-The region around Oristano is home to the native Vernaccia Di Oristano grape, and you can organise wine tasting tours at any of the local wineries.
-You can also taste a range of the local wines at the Cantina Della Vernaccia (Vernaccia Cellar) close to the town’s historical centre.
+The region around Oristano is home to the native Vernaccia Di Oristano grape.
+You can taste a range of the local wine at the Cantina Della Vernaccia (Vernaccia Cellar) close to the town’s historical centre.

-The largest producer of Vernaccia wine in the area is the Contini winery and tours are available, although I recommend booking in advance.
+The largest producer of Vernaccia wine in the area is the Contini winery.
+Tours are available booking through their site Contini Wines.

 Giara di Gesturi

-East of Oristano you’ll find the Giara Natural Reserve, a high plain totalling 120 km2, and home to the last wild horses in Europe.
+East of Oristano you’ll find the Giara Natural Reserve.
+This is a high plain totalling 120 km2, and home to the last wild horses in Europe.

 The Sardinian Cuaddeddu de sa Jara or ‘Giara Horse’, is a horse breed native to the island of Sardinia.
 The horse is naturally small in size due to the harsh environment of the Giara plains, and although scientifically classified as a true horse, is more similar in stature to ponies.

-The park itself, full of Mediterranean scrubland and sparse woodlands of ancient oak and cork trees, offers great hiking and wildlife watching opportunities close to Oristano.
+The park is full of Mediterranean scrubland and sparse woodlands of ancient oak and cork trees.
+The whole area offers great hiking and wildlife watching opportunities close to Oristano.

 When talking about Oristano, it’s impossible not to mention Sa Sartiglia.
 This annual festival, unique to Oristano, falls on the Carnevale (Carnival) – the last weekend of the Christian Lent calendar usually falling between February and March.

-The festival is a nod to Oristano’s medieval history, and has been held annually since the time of Eleanor of Arborea.
-It is one of the oldest equestrian events that still take place in the Mediterranean area, and is one of the most spectacular and choreographic forms of Carnival in Sardinia.
+The festival is a nod to Oristano’s medieval history, and has been held annually since the 1500’s.
+It is one of the oldest equestrian events that still take place in the Mediterranean area.
+It is also one of the most spectacular and choreographic forms of Carnival in Sardinia.

-Participants in the race are dressed in traditional masks and costumes, and must ride a horse at full gallop through the town’s streets in order to catch a small silver star suspended above, using a small needle point sword.
+Participants in the race dress in traditional masks and costumes, and must ride a horse at full gallop through the town’s streets.
+The goal is to catch a small silver star suspended above the track, using a small needle point sword.

-Thousands gather along the course, and cheer the riders on, and the event is televised locally.
-At sunset on the last day of the event, the Sartiglia riders participate in the Pariglia, a show of skill where they gallop together performing amazing acrobatic feats while still on horseback.
+At sunset on the last day of the event, the Sartiglia riders participate in the Pariglia.
+This is a show of skill where riders gallop together performing amazing acrobatic feats while still on horseback.

 Oristano has a lot to offer and it’s difficult to write everything about this great town in one post.
-If you have any further questions that haven’t already been answered, feel free to post in the comments and I’ll attempt to help as best I can!
+Let me know what you think in the comments below!

 Thanks for reading, and don’t forget to follow Viva La Dolce Vita on Instagram!